typedb/typedb-console/README.md

 We can define a script file that contains the list of commands to run, then invoke console with `./typedb console --script=<path>`.

 Script files take exactly the same format as scripts pasted directly in the REPL.
-Importantly, this means that the **end of a query is delimited by an empty newline**.
+Importantly, this means that:
+- **Ambiguous query pipelines may need to be split explicitly up with an "end;" marker**.
+- **A query is that is not ended with the "end;" marker must still be terminated with an empty newline**

 For example, a script `commands.tqls`
 ```